fpjspro/fingerprintjs.com/content/index/why-fpjs.md

       icon: /img/uploads/browser_fingerprinting.png
 blocks:
   - subheader: The Power of Fingerprinting
-    content: Fingerprinting technology is the backbone of most major fraud detection solutions.
+    content: "Fingerprinting technology is the backbone of most major fraud detection solutions.
 Fingerprinting can identify unique visitors and associate sessions through incognito browsing, VPNs, cookie blockers and other technologies used to anonymize fraudulent actors online.
-The technology works by analyzing data passed by the visitor's browser, device, patterns of use and more to generate a unique visitorID, which can be used to associate patterns of fraud with specific visitors.
-In addition to browser fingerprinting, FingerprintJS uses an innovative combination of  browser fingerprinting, IP/URL analysis, device analysis, and machine learning to accurately identify up to 99.5% of unique visitors.
+The technology works by analyzing data passed by the visitor's browser, device, patterns of use and more to generate a unique visitorID, which can be used to associate patterns of fraud with specific visitors. "
     image: /img/uploads/dashboard-tight.png
     isImageAfterText: true
     ctaText: Read our beginner's guide to fingerprinting >